Nava-s/Text-Analytics/README.md

 ## Acknowledgments

 Special thanks to the scikit-learn and NLTK communities for their valuable tools and resources.
-If applicable, provide credit to the source of your data.

 Happy clustering!